9 Stomach

 Stomach overview:

-After exiting the esophagus food enters the stomach, a J-shaped organ which lies between the esophagus and the entry of the small intestine in the upper left abdominal area.
+After exiting the esophagus food enters the stomach, a J-shaped organ which lies between the esophagus and the entry of the small intestine.
+It spans the epigastric and left hypochondriac regions.

-The stomach is like a blender, grinding down ingredients into a smaller, more fluid liquid called chyme.
+The stomach receives the food bolus from the esophagus which enters through the lower esophageal sphincter and acts like a blender, grinding down ingredients into a smaller, more fluid liquid called chyme.

 The stomach has several identifiable features, containing several folds of the mucosa layer, called rugae.
 Further, the stomach can be divided into 5 areas:

-• Body-The largest part just below the fundus
+• Body: The largest section, located just below the fundus

 Stomach function

-The stomach has several functions which we will cover briefly.
-The stomach’s main job is to break down foodstuffs mechanically through involuntary muscular contraction and chemically through enzymes.
+The stomach’s main job is to break down food through two ways: mechanically, through involuntary muscular contraction and chemically through enzymes and acids.

 Mechanically, the stomach breaks down food through rhythmic contractions known as peristaltic contractions.
-This is facilitated from the smooth muscle from the fundus to the pylorus.
+This is facilitated from the smooth muscle from the funfundus dus to the pylorus.

 Stomach Digestion: